Andonome/stories/effect_summaries.md

 Death gains unnatural properties.

 0. Target loses 2 Fatigue.
+1. Target ignores Fatigue penalties, but can still gain Fatigue.
+1. Target gains DR equal to their Fatigue penalty.
 1. Target stops all ageing and rotting.
-1. Target suffers no Fatigue penalties, but can still gain Fatigue.
-1. Target gains DR equal to their Fatigue penalty.
 1. Target falls dead.
-They revive as soon as the spell ends.
+They revive at the start of next round.

 ## Big